Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 Change Log
 ----------

+- 0.10.0: update script for compatibility with azure-storage 0.30.0 which is now a required dependency, update cryptography requirement to 1.3, promote encryption to RC status, ``--blobep`` now refers to endpoint suffix rather than blob endpoint (e.g., core.windows.net rather than blob.core.windows.net), added ``--disable-urllib-warnings`` option to suppress urllib3 warnings (use with care)
 - 0.9.9.11: minor bug fixes, update cryptography requirement to 1.2.2, pin azure dependencies due to breaking changes
 - 0.9.9.10: fix regression in blob name encoding with Python3